tom-trott/tom-trott_portfolio/security_responsibilities.md

 * Security audits of IAM systems, SaaS subscriptions
 * Software and SaaS security risk assessments
-* Investigating EDR and SIEM alerts
+* Investigating and escalating EDR and SIEM alerts
 * Configuring SIEM alert rules
 * Defining processes for the secure destruction of data stored on company assets
 * Management of MFA policies and systems